 - Base modules are the building blocks for digital literacy, describing essential skills and knowledge.

 - Intermediate modules allow individuals to build their digital competence, depending on their needs.

-The Certificate awarded on successful completion of the seven ECDL Core Modules offered by ECDL Malta and awarded by the ECDL Foundation is referenced to Level 3 of the Malta Qualifications Framework (MQF) and the European Qualifications Framework (EQF) for Lifelong Learning.
+The Certificate awarded on successful completion of the seven ECDL Standard Modules offered by ECDL Malta and awarded by the ECDL Foundation is referenced to Level 3 of the Malta Qualifications Framework (MQF) and the European Qualifications Framework (EQF) for Lifelong Learning.